 Acadian Seaplants Maine is proud of the local team responsible for managing all of our Rockweed operations; from resource science, sustainable harvesting to community engagement and education.

-Steve Marvin is Maine’s Manager of Operations.
-In this capacity, he oversees the day to day operations of Acadian’s harvest including logistics and transportation as well as hiring new harvesters.
+Jacob Patryn is Maine’s Director of Operations.
+In this capacity, he is responsible for all day-to-day operations of Acadian’s harvest including logistics, transportation, community relations and the hiring of new and returning Harvesters.

-Joe Marzoll is Acadian Seaplants Seasonal Resource Manager for Cobscook Bay.
-Joe runs a crew of hand harvesters and assists with the day to day operations of the harvest in the Cobscook region.
+Joe Marzoll is Acadian’s Seasonal Resource Manager for Cobscook Bay.
+Joe runs a crew of Hand Harvesters and assists with the day-to-day operations of the harvest in the Cobscook region.